AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts.md

 ### PDF Services SDKs

-Clients can also access the PDF Electronic Seal API via one of the PDF Services SDKs (JAVA, NodeJS, DotNet).
-For additional details, see [Quickstarts](https://developer-stage.adobe.com/document-services/docs/overview/pdf-services-api/).
+Clients can also access the PDF Electronic Seal API via PDF Services SDKs.
+For additional details, see [Quickstarts](https://developer.adobe.com/document-services/docs/overview/pdf-services-api/).

 Clients using the PDF Services SDKs must perform the following: